dotnet/docs-aspire/docs/whats-new/preview-3.md

 When deployed, azd will automatically provision the Cosmos DB resource and create the database as defined in the Aspire application model.

-### StackExchange.Redis now has logging
+### `StackExchange.Redis` now has logging

-We've updated the Aspire component to use the new feature in StackExchange.Redis which supports <xref:Microsoft.Extensions.Logging.ILogger>.
+We've updated the Aspire component to use the new feature in `StackExchange.Redis` which supports <xref:Microsoft.Extensions.Logging.ILogger>.
 Redis logs will now be shown in both the console and structured logs in the dashboard.

-## AppModel Changes
+## API changes

 ### `WithServiceBinding` has changed to `WithEndpoint`